harrywang/tailpages/_posts/2022-01-12-tailpages-tutorial-technical.md

 @tailwind components;
 ```

-Then run `npx tailwindcss -i ./assets/css/main.css -o ./assets/css/tailwind.css --watch` to bulid the css file at `./assets/css/tailwind.css`. `--watch` makes sure that the css is regenerated whenever a change is detected in HTML files.
+Then run `npx tailwindcss -i ./assets/css/main.css -o ./assets/css/tailwind.css --watch` to build the css file at `./assets/css/tailwind.css`. `--watch` makes sure that the css is regenerated whenever a change is detected in HTML files.

 Now, we can add a default layout HTML file to use Tailwind css at `_layouts/default.html`.
 Note that I also use [FontAwesome](https://fontawesome.com/) for the icons and [highlight.js](https://highlightjs.org/) for code highlighting.